kosshi-net/scuep/README.md

 # SCUEP - Simple CUE Player
 A simple terminal music player for GNU/Linux.

-## This is an experimental SQLite/FFmpeg development branch.
+## WIP!! - Rewrite branch
-This is a near full rewrite of SCUEP.
-It aims to replaces the slow rigid storage spaghetti with SQLite and playback will be implemented with FFmpeg.
+This is a near full rewrite of scuep.
+Largest differences to legacy brach:

-Both of those goals have been met as of 10/05/21.
+- Eniterly custom multithreaded audio backend using libavcodec (ffmpeg)
+- Heavy use of SQLite as a metadata cache
+- Much nicer modular design

 ## What works
 - Import and storage is far more robust than in master branch
-- Excellent cold start performance
+- Metadata parsing and caching, with excellent performance
-- Decoding arbitrary formats
+- Decoding and playing arbitrary formats
-- Basic multithreaded audio playback
-- Playlist carousel
+- Multithreading
+- Limited user interface

 ## What doesn't
-- Interface is largely unimplemented

-## (Non-)Portability notes
-#### wchar_t
-Couple functions currently assume 32bit wchar_t.
-#### Endianess
+- Search
+- In-player commands
+- Remote control
+- Autoplay

+## Other Issues (TODO)
-FFmpeg decodes to native endianess while alsa driver always assumes little-endian.
+- FFmpeg decodes to native endianess while alsa driver always assumes little-endian
-#### Other Nixes
-Never tested
-#### Sound server support
-Currently only alsa is supported.
-Adding native support for other sound servers will be trivial, alsa driver fits in to a file 100 lines long.
+- Currently only alsa is supported, but adding native support for other sound servers is trivial (~150 line file)
+- Not tested on other \*nixes
+- wchar_t must be a non-multibyte encoding of unicode (eg UTF-32)

 ## License
 GPLv2